vultisig/docs/vultisig-connect/how-to-use-vultisig-connect.md

 Scan the QR with your vault devices. \
 \
 If the threshold for signing is reached, the transaction will be signed automatically.

+{% hint style="info" %}
+Vulticonnect only have users' public key information, not the actual vault shares.
+Thus Vulticonnect itself cannot be a signer.
+{% endhint %}